What is BTTS: Both teams to score meaning, guide and tips

 However, an Over 2.5 Match Goal bet placed pre-game (often at the same or worse odds than a BTTS bet) would be dead in the water.
 Furthermore, one slip up by either team can let a goal in, and particularly in lower leagues that can often happen, leading to underdog sides bagging at least one goal a match.

 This would make a great football betting tip due to the outcome being highly likely.
-However, you need to know what Play The Percentage stats to look at to help back up a BTTS bet?

-What Stats Should I Check?
+What Other Stats Should I Check?

-Using these stats in combination with the BTTS metric will allow you to make more informed bets.
+Using these stats in combination with the BTTS metric will allow you to make more informed football bets.

 Both Teams To Score Combo Bets